 Our Pick for: The Best Winter Motocross Gloves

 Looking for the best winter motocross gloves?
 Look no further than the Sidewinder Polar gloves from Fox Racing.

 Basically, you’ll get the traditional comfort from a normal MX glove, with some extra bulk on the inside for warmth.

-Fox have used a polar fleece on the interior.
+Fox has used a polar fleece on the interior.
 They’ve actually just released the Fox Racing Legion glove.
 I’ve bought a set, and so far I’m really happy with them.
-You can get them here.
+You can get the best winter gloves from Fox here.

 They’ve backed that up with a wind-resistant exterior profile too.
 Your hands are going to be snug!